srikar22562c/voter-data-survey-ml/README.md

 # voter-data-survey-ml

-The objective of this project is to analyse voter behaviour in the Visakhapatnam (Vizag) constituency and predict a voter’s party preference among YSRCP, TDP, BJP, and Jana Sena using survey-based demographic and issuerelated factors.The project aims to demonstrate how supervised machine learning can be used for election-related opinion analysis.
+The objective of this project is to analyse voter behaviour in the Visakhapatnam.
+A synthetic data is generated with probabilistic stochastic simulation technique to predict a voter’s party preference among survey-based demographic and issue related factors.The project aims to demonstrate how supervised machine learning can be used for election-related opinion analysis.